William F. Nolan

 The POWs were marched, from Bilibid, to the Port Area of Manila, boarded the ship, and put into the holds of the Nissyo Maru.
 The ship was boarded on July 17th and moved into the harbor the same day and dropped anchor.
 It sat in the harbor for a week.
-Inside the holds, the haul of the ship became hot from the sun raising the temperature inside the hold.
+Inside the holds, the haul of the ship became hot from the sun raising the temperature inside the hold to over 100 degrees.

 On July 24th, the ship sailed as part of a convoy.
 On the 26th, the ships were attacked by three American submarines.
 There was a huge explosion and the POWs could see the flames shoot over the hatch since the hold was not covered.
 The ship arrived at Takao, Formosa, on July 27th.
 After an overnight stay, the ship sailed the next day arriving at Moji, Japan, on August 3rd.
 The POWs were disembarked on a pier.
 They were later formed into detachments and marched to the train station.

-The POWs were disembarked and broken into detachments.
+The POWs were disembarked and seperated into detachments.
 The POW detachment William was in was taken to Osaka Main Camp where they were used as stevedores on the docks.
-They lived in two one story barracks that were 72 feet long by 33 feet wide.
-The POWs slept in triple deck bunks.
+The POWs lived in two one story barracks that were 72 feet long by 33 feet wide and slept in triple deck bunks.
 There was a 30 foot by 24 foot two story building that was used as the camp hospital on the first floor and POW quarters on the second floor.
 Another building, which was 64 feet long by 30 feet wide housed POWs on its second floor.

 After being liberated, William was returned to the Philippines for medical treatment.
 He returned to the United States arriving at San Francisco, on the U.S.S.
 Yarmouth, on October 8, 1945.
 He returned to Janesville and reenlisted on March 26, 1946, at Ft.
 Sheridan, Illinois.
-William married Lillian and was the father of a daughter.
+William married, Lillian, and was the father of a daughter.
 He was discharged, from the Army, on April 30, 1954, but reenlisted the next day.
-He remained in the Army reaching the rank of Chief Warrant Officer.
-He retired from the Army on September 30, 1961.
+He remained in the Army reaching the rank of Chief Warrant Officer and finally retired on September 30, 1961.